Aditya-jod/to-doish-/README.md

-# To-Doish: A Smart To-Do Dashboard
+# To-Doish: A Full-Stack Smart To-Do Dashboard

-Welcome to To-Doish, a modern and intuitive to-do list application designed to help you organize your tasks, track your progress, and stay motivated.
-This web-based dashboard provides a clean, three-column layout that separates daily routines, project tasks, and personal stats, creating a holistic view of your productivity.
+Welcome to To-Doish, a modern and intuitive full-stack to-do list application designed to help you organize your tasks, track your progress, and stay motivated.
+This web-based dashboard features a secure backend, a persistent database, and a clean, responsive user interface.

 ## Key Features

+- **Full-Stack Architecture:** Built with a robust Node.js and Express backend, ensuring reliable and scalable performance.
+- **Persistent Database Storage:** User data, including tasks and routines, is securely stored in a PostgreSQL database, allowing access from any device.
+- **Secure User Authentication:** A complete login and registration system using JSON Web Tokens (JWT) keeps user data private and secure.
+Passwords are encrypted using `bcryptjs`.
 - **Dynamic Task Management:** Add, edit, and delete tasks with ease.
 Mark tasks as complete and watch your progress update in real-time.
 - **Task Categorization:** Assign categories (Personal, Startup, Learning, Goals) to your tasks for better organization.
-- **Daily Routine Tracker:** Manage your daily habits separately from your main tasks.
+- **Daily Routine Tracker:** Manage and persist your daily habits separately from your main tasks.
-- **Gamified Progress:** Earn points for completing tasks and routines, and build up a daily completion streak to stay motivated.
 - **Progress Visualization:** A dynamic progress circle and statistics panel provide an at-a-glance view of your daily achievements.
 - **Dark & Light Mode:** Switch between themes for your viewing comfort.
-- **Inspirational Quotes:** Get a new dose of motivation every time you load the dashboard.
-- **Persistent Storage:** Your tasks and stats are saved in the browser's `localStorage`, so your data is preserved between sessions.
 - **Responsive Design:** The layout is optimized for both desktop and mobile devices.

 ## File Structure